toshon-jennings/DoubleCapsCorrect/README.md

 # Double CAps Correct
-**Version 2.1**
+**Version 2.1** | Powered by AutoHotkey v2

-A background executable for keyboard perfectionists.
-Created by Toshon Jennings | Powered by AutoHotkey v2
+A background executable for keyboard perfectionists | Created by Toshon Jennings

 ---